Our aim is to provide MA Arts Management students with:

 World Class Facilities

 - Queen’s offers students access to state of the art facilities: from the film studio, the Queen’s Film Theatre, the Brian Friel Theatre, the Sonic Arts Research Centre and the Naughton Gallery.

 - Belfast and Northern Ireland are home to arts organisations leading in areas of community engagement.
 Lecturers work closely with students to ensure that their involvement with the modules and assessments on the Programme connect directly with their personal learning needs.
 We provide a welcoming environment for both local and international students.
 Students are supported and encouraged to socialise and attend local arts events together.
 We take intercultural education very seriously on the MA in Arts Management and believe that students on the MA can learn from one another as well as from their tutors and lecturers on the course.
 Students have a unique opportunity to meet and work with artists studying on other MA pathways in the School.

-The MA consists of the following four core modules and a double Dissertation and Work Placement module:
+Core Modules The MA consists of the following core modules and a double Dissertation and Work Placement module:

 Cultural Policy: Its Relationship to Arts Management

 Managing the Arts II: Planning for the Arts

 Course Details This MA is suitable for a range of participants; early and mid-career arts managers, who wish to develop their practice and understanding of the background, theories and principles of arts and cultural management, will find this degree invaluable.
 While there is a focus on the publicly subsidised arts sector, the MA does serve as a strong and valuable route for graduates who are interested in creating their own cultural ventures for self-employment.